zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/introduction/introduction.md

 ### Lab Breakdown

 * Lab 1: Create a Trusted Connection Between Oracle GoldenGate and OCI GoldenGate
-* Lab 2: Create and run an Extract
-* Lab 3: Send a Trail File from Oracle GoldenGate to OCI GoldenGate
+* Lab 2: Send a Trail File from Oracle GoldenGate to OCI GoldenGate

 ## Learn More